-13.2 Make Up Examinations
+13.4 Make Up Examinations

-The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).
+A student must write a make-up exam if any scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).

-The date and time of the make-up examination will be set by the professor, who will communicate the date to the student.
+The date and time of the make-up examination will be set by the instructor, who will communicate the date to the student.

-If a student misses the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling.
-The student will receive an SPC as their final course grade and will write the make-up exam the next time the course is offered.
+If a student is unable to meet the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.